-1.1 About the IGS-9084GP
+1.1 About the IGS-9084GP-FB2 Series

-The IGS-9084GP is a managed industrial Ethernet switch with eight 10/100/1000Base-T(X) ports and four 100/1000Base-X SFP ports.
+The IGS-9084GP-FB2 series is a managed industrial Ethernet switch with 8 x 10/100/1000Base-T(X) ports and 4 x 100/1000Base-X SFP ports.
+With fiber optical bypass design, the switch can ensure continued network operation when any inline device on the network fails.
 The switch supports Ethernet Redundancy protocol, O-Ring (recovery time < 30ms over 250 units of connection) and MSTP (RSTP/STP compatible) to protect mission-critical applications from network interruptions or temporary malfunctions with fast recovery technology.
 With a wide operating temperature from -40°C to 70°C, the device can be managed centrally via ORing's proprietary Open-Vision platform as well as via Web-based interfaces, Telnet, and console (CLI).
 The switch is one of the most reliable choices for highly-managed and fiber Ethernet applications.